MaxwellZen/APCSFinalProject/README.md

 Jerry: Fixed balloon applyAirPressure by changing method of calculation to use normal forces to the springs.
 Also created addMols method which can be used to inflate the balloon. \
 \
 6/9: \
 Jerry: Worked on rewriting collide for rigid bodies such that it uses radius instead of center of particle.
 Removed extraneous code.
-Created changeMass method.
+Created changeMass method. \
+Maxwell: Helped debug the new collide method for rigidbody and rewrote some of the code to look nicer.